susenecka44/FotorealistickaGrafika/README.md

 detailed instructions for each of them.
 The only bigger difference is in the 3rd step (granting permissions to a lab supervisor).

+Although you will grant me access (and I will be notified by email), you will need to **email me at least initially**!
+I need to associate your name with your GIT account and email address.

 ### GitHub
 1. You have to set up a new **private repository** yourself.
 2. Connect it to